 At 3 mph, 12 miles takes 4 hours exactly.

-At a leisurely 2.Even so, 5 mph?
+At a leisurely 2.5 mph?
 You're looking at 4 hours 48 minutes.

 Power walking at 4 mph?
 3 hours flat.

 But here's what the math doesn't tell you: nobody walks 12 miles at a steady clip without stopping.
-Now, your pace will slow on hills.
-You'll need water.
-Worth adding: maybe a snack.
+Even so, you'll need water.
 A bathroom break.
+Maybe a snack.
+Plus, your pace will slow on hills.
 Your feet will complain around mile 8.

 What changes your walking time